-ELECTRONICS I. AAn inquiry-based approach to the study of electronics including transistors, integrated circuits, and digital logic.
+ELECTRONICS I. An inquiry-based approach to the study of electronics including transistors, integrated circuits, and digital logic.
 Prerequisite: none.
 Not open to juniors or seniors without prior consent from the professor.

-PHYSICS 107.
-(3) ENERGY AND THE ENVIRONMENT.
+ENERGY AND THE ENVIRONMENT.
 An

 introductory course focusing on the basic physical principles behind production, consumption, conservation and pollution due to the use of energy.
 Topics include fossil fuels, renewable energy sources, conservation techniques, transportation, and climate change.
 Prerequisite: none.
-Offered: every other fall semester of odd-numbered years.
+Offered: fall semester of odd-numbered years.